 Land at Blencathra View, Gamblesby (Appeal Ref: APP/H0928/C/15/3141454)

-Successfully represented a landowner in this enforcement/ CLEUD refusal appeal regarding horsiculture and ‘planning law’s ponies’.
-Careful examination of legal issues arising from ‘horsiculture’ as a planning concept was necessary.
+Represented a landowner in this conjoined enforcement notice and CLEUD refusal appeal regarding horsiculture and ‘planning law’s ponies’.

 Hearings have included: